lillaszulyovszky/ironhack-final-project/README.md

 ## Project Intro
 Remote environments give very little chance for teachers to gain feedback and optimize their content towards better student performance.
 So I thought I could run some analysis and provide a tool for teachers to gauge student activity/engagement/mood and even predict what's the best way to get a reply (aka get help in this context) all based on Slack data.
 I only used data from public channels.

+## Notebooks
 The notebooks in the code folder could be used to
 - clean & wrangle json data to prepare for working in Tableau
 - run ML models for predictions
 - run NLP preprocessing steps to get mood of public chats if you have your exported files at in hand.

 If you don't know how to export, read up here> https://slack.com/intl/en-hu/help/articles/201658943-Export-your-workspace-data

 The notebooks are fully annotated and include all the modules which needs to be imported to make the code work.

+## Future scope
 Enhanced scope for this will include
 - dynamically pulling data from Slack API (so insights can be drawn anytime/anywhere)
 - loading publicly shared files into a google sheet for the whole cohort